The UP Hidden Gem Isle Royale National Park

 Rock Harbor itself stretches miles and miles along the southern portion of the Isle and provides great protection from the waters of Lake Superior.
 The portages between lakes are possible but ought to be attempted only by those in very good condition as the trails are often slippery and steep.

 A favorite paddle is from Moskey Bay to Rock Harbor.
 This trip offers beautiful sites the entire way and plenty of campsites to stop at along the way.
 The majority of the trip is protected from Lake Superior by several islands that shelter from the rougher waters.
 However, there are open channels that cause turbulent waters to be careful of.
-The paddle is best in July and August as the water is calmer than later months.
-This trip offers plenty to explore such as Edisen Fishery, Rock Harbor Lighthouse, Rabbit Island, access to park headquarters on Mott Island, and many smaller wilderness style islands.
+The paddle is best in July and August as the water is calmer than in later months.
+This trip offers plenty to explore such as Edisen Fishery, Rock Harbor Lighthouse, Rabbit Island, access to park headquarters on Mott Island, and many smaller wilderness-style islands.

 While the inland lakes may provide good fishing, the truth is that you will need a boat to access the fishing spots as the growth along the lakes is very thick and limits access.
 While the fishing along Lake Superior has better access, there are only several places where the deep waters can be accessed.
 Again boats are needed.
-If you can portage a boat into the inland lakes, you will most likely think you are in fishing paradise.
+If you can portage a boat into the inland lakes, you will most likely think you are in a fishing paradise.